Historical Apoplexy · State Legislative Adaptations · Ohio

 (D) "Food assurance center" means a state-operated facility

-established under sections 901.90 to 901.99 of the Revised Code for
+established under sections 901.90 to 901.99 of the Revised Code

-the purpose of distributing food products to Ohio residents at
+for the purpose of distributing food products to Ohio residents at

 at-cost pricing.

-(E) "Facility surcharge" means a charge not to exceed five per cent
+(E) "Facility surcharge" means a charge not to exceed five per

-limited to facility maintenance, labor, utilities, and
+but not limited to facility maintenance, labor, utilities, and

 transportation.

-(F) "Production cost" means the cost of producing a food product as
+(F) "Production cost" means the cost of producing a food product

-supply chain to the point of original production.
+in the supply chain to the point of original production.

-901.92 Ohio food assurance program — creation — purpose.
+901.92 Ohio food assurance program, creation, purpose.

 (A) There is hereby created in the Department of Agriculture the